-Your perfumes, sweat, soaps, shampoos and other cosmetics are organic compounds.
+Also, your perfumes, sweat, soaps, shampoos and other cosmetics are organic compounds.
 These can interact with chlorine-treated water to form harmful by-products and toxic gases.
-The by-products (chloramines) can be harmful for a swimmer’s skin and body.
+The by-products (chloramines) can be harmful to your skin and body.
 (2)

 2. Cover Your Hair And Eyes

 Just like your skin’s protective barrier, your eyes contain a tear-film that keeps them moist and clear.
 Chlorinated water can rip off this thin film and dry-up your eyes, leading to discomfort and burning.
 So wear goggles before making a splash into the pool.
 (3)

 Besides your skin and eyes, your hair is also directly exposed to chlorinated water in the pool.
 This can cause excessive dryness.
 Thus, putting on a swimming cap would be ideal in order to protect your hair.

 Petroleum jelly is an effective remedy to protect your skin from chlorine.
 It forms an effective barrier against chlorinated water besides preventing your skin from dehydration.

 Sun damage while swimming is a common phenomena.
 You can prevent this by wearing a broad-spectrum sunscreen as they protect your skin from UVA and UVB rays of the sun.
 Not just that, sunscreen also forms a protective barrier and prevents the chlorine-treated water from the pool from coming in direct contact with your skin.